A Precise Determination of $\alpha_s$ from the Heavy Jet Mass Distribution

 To extract a value of $\alpha_s$ from these fits, we perform a weighted average over the choices for the lower bound of $a \le \rho Q$ with a weight $w_a = \sigma_a^{-2}(\sum_a \sigma_a^{-2})^{-1}$ with $\sigma_a$ the uncertainty for a given fit range.
 For the resummed results we consider $a \in [3 \apeak, 6 \apeak]$ in steps of $0.5 \apeak$.
 The results are shown in Fig.~\ref{fig:alphasfits} (a full breakdown of uncertainties is given in the supplemental material, Table~\ref{tab:fits}).
 Using the full theoretical model, including dijet, fixed-order and shoulder, and three parameters $\alpha_s$, $\Om$ and $\Th$ gives, after marginalizing over $\Om$ and $\Th$

-with a $\chi^2/{\rm dof} = 1.04$.
+with a $\chi^2/{\rm dof} = 1.039$.
 The results for $\Om$ and $\Th$ are

 where the uncertainties correspond to $\Delta \chi^2=1$.
-Here, the ``th+exp" includes experimental systematical and statistical uncertainty as well as perturbative uncertainty from the variation of the 17 theory parameters, all encoded in the total covariance matrix.
+Here, the ``th+exp" includes experimental systematic and statistical uncertainty as well as perturbative uncertainty from the variation of the 17 theory parameters, all encoded in the total covariance matrix.
 The dominant uncertainty in $\alpha_s(m_Z)$ is due to non-perturbative effects in the dijet region encoded in $\Om$.
 (The breakdown of uncertainties for individual fit ranges can be found in the left panel of Fig.~\ref{fig:errorBudgetRandomScan}.)
 In Eq.~\eqref{fit}, the fit-range uncertainty, given by the standard deviation among the best-fit values for the various lower bounds considered, is subdominant.
-Fitting $\alpha_s(m_Z)$ and $\Om$ using only $\df\sigma = \df\sigma_{\rm FO}$, and taking slightly higher lower cutoffs, $a \in [5 \apeak, 8 \apeak]$, gives $\alpha_s= 0.1166 \pm 0.0034$.
+Using the results from Fig.~\ref{fig:comparisonFits}, we find $\alpha_s=0.1140\pm 0.0014$, $\Omega_1=0.61\pm 0.04$ GeV and $\Theta_1=-0.42\pm 0.12$ GeV for the quadratic sum after averaging over the fit range.
+We include the difference between the central values from the flat random scan and quadratic sum methods as an additional uncertainty.
+Fitting $\alpha_s(m_Z)$ and $\Om$ using only $\df\sigma = \df\sigma_{\rm FO}$, and taking slightly higher lower cutoffs, $a \in [5 \apeak, 8 \apeak]$, gives $\alpha_s= 0.1166^{+0.0037}_{-0.0033}$.
 In this case, the fit range uncertainty increases significantly, as can be seen clearly in Fig.~\ref{fig:lowercut}.

 It is instructive to look also at the values of the non-perturbative parameters in Eq.~(\ref{eq:NPfitresults}), which are shown in Fig.~\ref{fig:omega}.
 Our fits indicate that when using fixed order or dijet resummation, the data prefers a positive power correction which shifts the distribution rightwards, to larger~$\rho$.
 We also find that when shoulder resummation is included, the data supports a rightward shift for small $\rho$ (positive $\Om$) transitioning to a leftward shift in the far-tail (negative $\Th$).
 In contrast, without shoulder resummation the 3D fit gives positive $\Th$ and $\Om$.
 This contrasts with recent work~\cite{Nason:2023asn,Nason:2025qbx,Caola:2021kzt,Caola:2022vea} which suggested that HJM should have a leftward shift throughout.\footnote{The computation in~\cite{Nason:2023asn,Nason:2025qbx} is based on a perturbative calculation using a three-parton dipole model of non-perturbative shift function $\zeta(\rho)$.
 Their fits did not include resummation.
 No fits to $\rho$ alone were given in~\cite{Nason:2025qbx}, only fits combined with other event shapes.} The emergence of a region with a negative power correction validates the importance of including shoulder resummation and motivates further study of power corrections in HJM.